24 Hours Hotline: +86 137-3541-1378

 Baiyun Mountain Baiyun Mountain-guangzhou

-Sacred Heart Cathedral, also known as the “Stone Chamber,” is one of Guangzhou’s most impressive architectural landmarks.
-Built in the late 19th century, it is one of only four all-stone Gothic cathedrals in the world, constructed entirely from granite imported from Hong Kong.
-The cathedral’s grand exterior features pointed arches and soaring spires, while the interior boasts beautiful stained-glass windows.
-Visitors are welcome to observe Sunday services in both Chinese and English.
-The peaceful courtyard, surrounded by lush greenery, offers a calm space for reflection after exploring the city.
+Sacred Heart Cathedral, also known as the “Stone Chamber”, is one of Guangzhou's most awe-inspiring architectural treasures.
+Built in the late 19th century, this remarkable building stands as a testament to the city's rich history and cultural fusion.
+It is one of only four all-stone Gothic cathedrals in the world, constructed entirely from granite imported from Hong Kong, making it a unique and significant example of Gothic architecture in China.
+The cathedral’s grand exterior features pointed arches, soaring spires, and intricate stone carvings that showcase the artistry of its construction, while the interior is adorned with stunning stained-glass windows, casting colorful light across the serene space.

 Chimelong Tourist Resort Chimelong Tourist Resort